Same-sex marriage in Tlaxcala: Same-sex marriage

-A bill to legalize same-sex marriage was presented to the Congress of Tlaxcala on 2 October 2009.
-The proposal was blocked by state lawmakers in 2010, and the state, along with officials from Guanajuato, Jalisco, Morelos and Sonora, filed a formal court challenge to the passage of a same-sex marriage law in Mexico City.
-In June 2011, activists questioned why no action had been taken on the bill and were told that it was still "climbing the roster."
-Deputy María Antonieta Stankiewicz Ramírez from the Institutional Revolutionary Party (PRI) announced that a same-sex marriage bill would be debated in a Congress committee sometime in July 2016, though no vote happened.
-On 13 October 2017, the New Alliance Party introduced a new same-sex marriage bill to Congress.
+A bill to legalize same-sex marriage was first presented to the Congress of Tlaxcala on 2 October 2009.
+The proposal was blocked by state lawmakers in 2010, and the state, along with officials from Guanajuato, Jalisco, Morelos and Sonora, later filed a formal court challenge to the passage of a same-sex marriage law in Mexico City.
+In June 2011, activists questioned why no action had been taken on the bill and were told that it was still "climbing the roster".
+Deputy María Stankiewicz Ramírez from the Institutional Revolutionary Party (PRI) announced that a same-sex marriage bill would be debated in a Congress committee sometime in July 2016, though no vote happened.
+On 13 October 2017, the New Alliance Party introduced a new bill to Congress.

-The July 2018 elections resulted in the National Regeneration Movement (MORENA) and the Labor Party (PT) winning the majority of legislative seats in Congress.
-Both parties expressed support for the legalization of same-sex marriage in their party platforms.
-In October 2018, Deputy Miguel Ángel Covarrubias Cervantes from the Party of the Democratic Revolution introduced a same-sex marriage bill to Congress.
+The July 2018 elections resulted in the National Regeneration Movement (MORENA) and the Labor Party (PT), which support the legalization of same-sex marriage, winning the majority of legislative seats in Congress.
+In October 2018, Deputy Miguel Covarrubias Cervantes from the Party of the Democratic Revolution introduced a same-sex marriage bill to Congress.
 The legislation was approved by a 16–3 vote on 8 December 2020.
 It was published in the official state journal on 24 December, following the signature of Governor Mena Rodríguez, and took effect the following day.

-The law amended article 42 of the Civil Code to read:
+The law amended article 42 of the Civil Code to read: Marriage is the union of two persons with their full consent, whose purpose is to establish a common life, in which both partners provide each other with respect, equality, and mutual support.
+It must be entered into before the officials designated by law and with all the formalities required by it.